Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Method

 Including all events in GWTC-3, we report results for \Nevents~BBH candidates in total.
+In this work, we present analyses of events added to the catalogue in GWTC-2.1 and GWTC-3; for analyses of events added to the catalogue in earlier LVK publications using the same method as used here, see \citet{Romero-Shaw:2019:GWTC-1-ecc} and \citet{Romero-Shaw:2021:GWTC-2-ecc}.
 We reserve detailed analyses of other events, including binaries that contain neutron stars, for future work.\footnote{BNS mergers have so far been found to be consistent with quasi-circularity \citep{Romero-Shaw:2020:GW190425, Lenon:2020:GW190425}}.
 The events that we do \textit{not} discuss in this work are:

 \begin{itemize} \item \textbf{Events for which the reweighting process failed to achieve an adequate effective sample size.} The number of effective samples in a posterior distribution after reweighting is